seriouslee13-beep/legendary-memory/_pages/idk.md

 ---
 layout: page
-title: About Us
+title: Contact Us
-permalink: /about/
+permalink: /contact/
 ---

 This is the about page.
 Isomer automatically formats this using the government-style template.